A-New-BellHope/bellhopcuda/README.md

 emit double-precision instructions around this literal and destroy the kernel performance.
 Strictly speaking, this may not be needed in all cases (e.g.
 `float f = 0.0;` and `f *= 2.0;` will probably not emit double-precision
-instructions, as the results should always be bitwise identical to if the floating-point literals had been `0.0f` and `2.0f`), but for consistency it should be used on every floating-point literal.
+instructions, as the results should always be bitwise identical whether the operations were performed in 32-bit precision or performed in 64-bit precision and then typecasted), but for consistency it should be used on every floating- point literal.

 ## Comments
 Unattributed comments in all translated code are copied directly from the original